This user agreement will be effective for all users from 1 November 2023.

 - Provide false, inaccurate or misleading information.

-- Send or receive what we reasonably believe to be potentially fraudulent or unauthorised funds.
+- Send or receive funds that we reasonably believe to be potentially fraudulent or unauthorised funds.

-- Conduct your business or use the PayPal services in a manner that results in or may result in:
+- If you are not a consumer, conduct your business or use the PayPal services in a manner that results in or may result in the following:

-- Requests by buyers (either filed with us or card issuers) to invalidate payments made to you.
+- Legitimate requests by buyers (either filed with us or card issuers) to invalidate payments made to you in a number or at a rate which exceeds acceptable thresholds set by the relevant card network or acquirer.

 - Fees, fines, penalties or other liability or losses to PayPal, other PayPal customers, third parties or you.

-- Allow your PayPal account to have a balance reflecting an amount owing to us.
+- Have a PayPal account with a negative balance which is when your account reflects an amount owing to us.

 - Provide yourself a cash advance from your credit card (or help others to do so).